 In so doing, we hope to excite students about the wonderful world of genetics and STEM education, and we also aim to contribute to greater diversity among students and professionals working in STEM fields in the not-so-distant future.
 During the 2015-16 and 2016-17 academic school years, the program consisted of volunteer instructor visits to local middle-school classrooms and coordinated high school student visits to CEHG-member labs on Stanford campus.

 Since 2015, CEHG staff members and volunteers have partnered with local educators and school administrators to develop and facilitate science-based curricula, enabling CEHG postdocs and grad students to share their love of science (and all things CEHG) with underserved student populations.

-If you are an educator or Bay Area school representative and you are interested in potentially having CEHG volunteers visit your classrooms during the 2017-18 school year, contact firstname.lastname@example.org.
+If you are an educator or Bay Area school representative and you are interested in potentially having CEHG volunteers visit your classrooms, contact firstname.lastname@example.org.

 Stanford Lab Tour Events

 During the 2015-16 and 2016-17 school years, CEHG Outreach hosted a group of 25 9th and 10th grade students enrolled in Redwood City Sequoia High School's AVID (first generation college-bound) program.
 The itinerary spanned a half-day and included a brief campus tour, a panel discussion between the students and CEHG grads, postdoc scholars, and lab managers who shared their college experiences and advice for college success, and a coordinated series of lab demos showcasing current groundbreaking research being done in CEHG member labs across Stanford's School of Medicine.